 Similarly, if you live in a crime ridden/unsafe neighborhood and the report of crimes in that neighborhood go up, it may trigger an automatic increase in your home insurance premium.
 The system may automatically deduct the premium increase from your aadhaar linked bank account.
 Now, if your bank account does not have enough balance, and you don’t have overdraft protection, a single failed debit transaction may freeze your entire life, because you guessed it, the system flags you as “risk profile elevated; bad financial planning“.
 Now, to the entire system you become a red flag, requiring extensive and intrusive monitoring.
 You are no longer a citizen; you have just become a vassal or a subject of the state.

 Political opponents and journalists

 How easy would it be to control your opposition or silence journalists if the system is privy to their private lives?
-All the system would need to do is flash the political dissenters a text message or an email about what it knows about their private lives, and have them freeze like a deer in a headlight.
+All the system would need to do is flash a text message or an email to the political dissenters, about what it knows about their private lives, and have them freeze like a deer in a headlight.

 Now, I have heard many people say, “I am okay with the government looking into my private life.
 I have nothing to fear as I have nothing to hide.
 Only the corrupt, the black money holders and the anti-nationals worry about the government looking into their life“.
 That’s a specious argument.
 I’d like to ask them to think again about having nothing to hide.
 We all have our private lives, which we guard and protect from any trespassing.
 Many have given up their life protecting their private lives, their family, their dignity, their freedom.